Importance of Heel First Landing

 This section will answer most of the questions people email me about.

-Heel-first landing in the front feet is necessary for soundness, and indicates a correct trim.
+Heel-first landing in the front feet is necessary for soundness, and indicates a correct trim with no imbalances.
 (Hind feet nearly always land heel-first, due to the zig-zag arrangement of the hind leg joints, and this is one reason why hind feet are more often sound.)
 (Breakover page has photos showing what toe-first and heel-first landing look like.)

 Why?
 The horse's foot is built to land on the well-padded frog, similar to the biggest pad on a dog's or cat's foot.
 Heel-first landing gives correct circulation inside the foot, absorbs concussion to protect the leg joints from shock, and helps remodel deformed hooves.